 Vehicle Fines in UAE

-It’s the fines and regulations applying to drivers in the UAE that make the streets a playground for some and a nightmare for others.
+Driving in the UAE can be a double-edged sword due to strict fines and regulations, turning the streets into a playground for some and a nightmare for others.